 This shakshuka with feta will up your brunch game!
 Poached eggs in tomato sauce and topped with feta makes a delicious dish that everyone loves.

 If you love breakfast as brunch as much as I do, today's shakshuka recipe is for you!
-We love eggs and enjoy them in recipes such as menemen (scrambled eggs and tomatoes), cilbir (poached eggs in yogurt sauce) and Italian baked eggs.
+We love eggs and enjoy them in recipes such as spinach omelette, menemen (scrambled eggs and tomatoes), cilbir (poached eggs in yogurt sauce) and Italian baked eggs.
 Today I'm going to show you how to make shakshuka with feta, an easy breakfast that's perfect with some crusty bread.
 You can enjoy it for breakfast or brunch and it's a crowd pleaser.

 What is shakshuka?